It’s a mystery why there has been zero legislation passed to protect our environment from contamination by polluters. RESEARCH: The Geoengineering Act

 Link To Article

 OUTLAW Cloud-Seeding & Geoengineering!

-Rhode Island H8062 The Geoengineering Act 2020: Protection of the atmosphere and our environment from pollution.
+Rhode Island H 5035 The Geoengineering Act 2021: Protection of the atmosphere, our environment and health from hazardous emissions.

 Link To Take Action To Stop Geoengineering In the USA

 Link To Take Action To Stop Geoengineering Internationally

 Link to Contact Info To CALL YOUR USA State Representatives Urge Similar Legislation to The Geoengineering Act For Your State